starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 **************

 Returns a new dictionary.
 The function does not require any arguments.
-A new dictionary can be populated upon declaration by using a hint with with the expression ``initial_dict``.
+A new dictionary can be populated upon declaration by using a hint with the expression ``initial_dict``.
 The dictionary associated with that expression will be found by the ``__dict_manager`` and assigned to the new dictionary.

-The function returns one argument:
+The function returns the argument:

--   ``res``, a pointer to a ``DictAccess`` element.
+-   ``res``, of type ``DictAccess*``, a pointer to the new dictionary.

 .. tested-code:: cairo library_dict_new